-Students in participating schools receive a daily nutritious meal that follows the Alberta Nutrition Guidelines for Children and Youth.
-It is estimated 30,000 students will receive a daily nutritious meal in the 2018/2019 school year.
+The School Nutrition Program helps approximately 35,000 students in participating schools get a daily nutritious meal that follows the Alberta Nutrition Guidelines for Children and Youth.

-Funds for the program are distributed directly to school authorities to continue, establish or enhance existing nutrition programs in identified schools.
-While planning for innovation, sustainability and capacity building, school authorities use this funding to support students with the greatest need.
+The program gives money directly to school authorities to create, continue, or enhance existing nutrition programs in identified schools.

 Learning and teaching resources